 Finally, investment property can be rented to a third party resulting in, you guessed it, cash flow.

-Another important advantage to real estate investment is the ability to use local homestead laws OR build wealth in asset protected structures.
+Another important advantage to real estate investment is the ability to use state homestead exemption laws OR build wealth in asset protected structures.
 This is a way to help make sure that wealth continues to grow.
 Asset protection laws can vary depending upon the state.

 Real Estate as a Positive Sum Game